patarapolw/SimplePharoSmalltalk/README.md

 # SimplePharoSmalltalk

-Some experiments in Pharo Smalltalk
+Some experiments in Pharo Smalltalk.

+Read the diary of my adventure [here](/diary/).